openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 | Manufacturer |  __Read__: read:manufacturer read:manufacturer:all <br><br> __Write__: write:manufacturer | All information about manufacturers |
 | Aircraft |  __Read__: read:aircraft read:aircraft:all read:aircraft:all<br><br> __Write__: write:aircraft write:aircraft:all |  All information about drones and aircraft in the registry |

-In addition there are two scopes `privilaged` and `unthrottled` that are specific to the API endpoints (see below).

 ## Personally Identifiable Information